ckan/ckanext-dcat/README.md

 ## XML DCAT harvester (deprecated)

-The DCAT XML harvester (`dcat_xml_harvester`) is now deprecated, in favour of the [RDF harvester](#rdf-dcat-harvester).
+The old DCAT XML harvester (`dcat_xml_harvester`) is now deprecated, in favour of the [RDF harvester](#rdf-dcat-harvester).
+Loading it on the ini file will result in an exception on startup.

 The XML serialization described in the [spec.datacatalogs.org](http://spec.datacatalogs.org/#datasets_serialization_format) site is a valid RDF/XML one, so changing the harvester should have no effect.
 There might be slight differences in the way CKAN fields are created though, check [Compatibility mode](#compatibility-mode) for more details.

 ## Running the Tests